WSLegion/WH2_Highelf_Mod/README.md

 # Tyrion
 Tyrion buffs Lothern Seaguards since he leads "Eatain" Faction.
+The shielded variant is a better line holding unit.
+The non-shielded variant has a AP-projectile which allows them to be viable late-game missile infantry.
 Ellyrion Reavers are added in to give this army some mobility support, but they are extreme glass cannons and needs to be microed heavily (Which is something I can't manage)
 ## Stage 1
   * Lothern Seaguard (Shield):
     * +10 Armour